amadeus/DynamicTextarea-Mootools-Class/README.md

 ----------
 DynamicTextarea is a reusable class that can by applied to any textarea tag on a page, with any sort of CSS styling attached to it.

-It is recommended that you surround the textarea with a display:block type container to ensure ux integrity.
+It is recommended that you surround the textarea with a display:block type container to ensure UI integrity.

 Constructor: